What is Zoning and Land Development Law?

 • Eminent Domain: Eminent domain refers to the government's power to take private land for public use under certain circumstances.
 For example, the government might take someone's house to build a police station.

 • Trespassing: Trespassing refers to various offenses against a person or property.
-As it relates to real estate law, it means entering onto land without the owner's consent.
+In real estate law, it means entering onto land without the owner's consent.

-Depending on your issue, you should consider talking with a land use and zoning attorney specializing in this legal area.
+Depending on your issue, you should consider consulting a land use and zoning attorney who specializes in this area.
 You can also speak to a real estate attorney or municipal lawyer.

 The Land Use and Zoning Attorneys at Our Law Firm Can Help

-We're an established and recognized real estate law firm with offices in Bucks County and Montgomery County.
-As a result, each land use and zoning attorney at our law offices possess an intimate knowledge of the workings of the County government and its local communities.
+We're an established and recognized real estate law firm with offices in Bucks, Delaware, Montgomery, and Philadelphia counties.
+As a result, each land use and zoning attorney at our law offices possesses an intimate knowledge of the workings of the county government and its local communities.

 In addition, our land use and zoning attorneys have significant experience throughout southeastern Pennsylvania counties, including Philadelphia, Chester, Delaware, Lehigh, and Berks.
-Our familiarity with local governmental bodies and other approval agencies in each of these counties enhances our ability to advocate for the needs of our real estate development clients.
+Our familiarity with local government bodies and other approval agencies in each of these counties enhances our ability to advocate for our real estate development clients' needs.

 Our real estate lawyers approach the land development approval process as a consensus-building effort whenever possible.
 We work with each municipality and its residents to support or mitigate opposition to a project during the approval process.

-However, when necessary, we litigate development approval issues and our client's rights to assure that laws governing the approval process get administered and applied appropriately.
+However, when necessary, we litigate development approval issues and our client's rights to ensure that laws governing the approval process are administered and applied appropriately.

 Trust our land use and zoning attorneys, real estate attorneys, and municipal lawyers to provide the legal insights and support to make your project a success.
 Call our real estate law offices today.